Introduction to Count and Noncount Nouns

 However, a few countable nouns only have a plural form in English.
 Here are a few examples:

-However, if a vowel proceeds the –y, add an –s to make it plural.
+However, if a vowel precedes the "-y," add just an "-s" to make it plural.

 Some count nouns have irregular plural forms.
 Many of these forms come from earlier forms of English.